ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 If you're updating your Enterprise installation, you need to add this Section manually and move the folder to it.

-To allow anonymous users to access Forms, you also need to add the `content/read` Policy with the *Form* Section to the Anonymous User.
+To allow anonymous users to access Forms, you also need to add the `content/read` policy with the *Form* Section to the Anonymous User.

 #### Changes to Custom tags